tinmanjk/TeamLychee/PostingServices/readme.txt

 - think of implementation of some type of events (for notification or something else)

 **** feel free to add more ****

+- made working for sending, delivery time needs to be fixed
+- have to write properties for most of the classes
+- optimize code (since looking a bit badly now)